-Country or geographical reach Impact Fines and penalties Company action and outcomes Global To date we do not have an impact assessment per nonconformity.
-In applying the environmental events standard, we intend to make improvements in this area and ultimately produce a reliable metric for the entire scope of reporting.
-We are not able to provide any information on fines and penalties.
-In applying the environmental events standard, we intend to make improvements in this area and ultimately produce a reliable metric for the entire scope of reporting.
-In 2011, breaches of discharge agreements or regulations were monitored at the group level as part of the environmental campaign: all sites were asked whether they discharged water polluted beyond their limits or not.
-The Environmental Events standard, which will be launched in 2013, requires that all accidents causing a legal nonconformity must be subject to an assessment of severity, an analysis of causes and must be recorded.
-We cannot report on outcomes this year, since the environmental events standard has not been launched yet.
+Country or region River basin Impact Fines and penalties Company action and outcomes activities, we will report on a Company level this year. the Group intends to make improvements in this area and ultimately produce a reliable metric for the entire scope of reporting. the Group intends to make improvements in this area and ultimately produce a reliable metric for the entire scope of reporting.
+Environmental Events standard, which will be launched in 2013, requires that all accidents causing a legal nonconformity must be subject to an assessment of severity, an analysis of causes and must be recorded.
+The Group cannot report on outcomes this year, since the environmental events standard had not been launched for this reporting period.